ccbogel/QualCoder/README.md

 ## Future plans

-* ERROR TO FIX: Automatic numeric attribute type for case, files.
-Does not create a character attribute.
-To fix:
-Open the sql Statements window in the menu and update the variable, replace the wording variable name with the actual name:

-update attribute_type set valuetype='character' where name='variable name'

 * Improve packaging for easier installation: currently investigating use of pyinstaller - without success so far.
 * Change from pdfminer.six to pdfminer3
 * Possibly look at use with R.